mila-iqia/clockwork/README.md

 thinking about it some more.

 "# Test state: if node is available/mixed and a least 1 cpu is avail, gres are idle otherwise drain"

+## nice profiling

+When documenting this tool, it would be nice to have a nice profiling view.

+## web interface

+For the web interface, let's have a version that's not heavy javascript.
+We can have the nice javascript-enhanced page, but also the plain one.

+## total allocation on Compute Canada

+It would be a good idea to have some kind of threshold shown in plots that indicates the total gpu*years allocation that we have on certain clusters.
+That would give us a certain idea of what to expect.
+Despite the fact that the total number of gpus is listed, this isn't really the total that we should expect to be using year round.

+Those values could be pull from an endpoint that just serves constants.
+The number of students could also be added to that endpoint.